-A Sigil is a form of hieroglyphic writing that blends creativity, calligraphy, and ritualistic magic.
+A Sigil is a form of hieroglyphic writing that blends creativity, calligraphy, and ceremonial magic.
 Some add a dash of runes and some Hermetic magic.
 Learn how you can use these symbols to enhance your spiritual practice.

 What is a Sigil?

-Let’s break down Sigil Magick’s terms to make them easier to understand.
-A Sigil is a graphic design that is used in magical workings.
+Let’s break down the definition of Sigil Magick or Sigil Magic to make it easier to understand.
+Sigils are a type of ritualistic or ceremonial magic that incorporates graphic designs, runes, and symbols for use in magical workings.
 It is a device to direct intent.
 There isn’t a single unified system for these scripts.
 However, they can and often use symbols that come from other systems.

 You are more familiar with these symbols than you think.
 Apart from magic, we find these types of characters in the business world as corporate logos.
 These are a symbol of company values and goals.
 You’ll never look at the apple logo picture the same way because of its association with the company by the same name.
 The transition from a corporate logo to a symbol of magic depends on the user.

 Using a Sigil Magick Symbols as a Focal Point

 Reiki uses a series of unique pictograms to focus energy on healing.
 These designs are not part of the formal Japanese writing scripts.
 However, they use the same general form as Japanese Kana.

 Japanese calligraphy is an artistic writing form that uses simplified Chinese characters to form a phonetic script.
 There are six different Chinese characters, known as 六书 (liù shū).
 There are three major categories of these characters: pictographs, ideographs, and determinative-phonetics.
 Therefore, it is common for people to use similar pictographs in the design of Sigil.

 So, essentially, this means that Reiki is a system of sigil magick.
 Reiki practitioners are familiar with the symbol below.
 “Cho Ko Rei” is the first symbol most people learn.
 It is a symbol used in gathering and directing healing energy.
 Training in Reiki the healing system includes an initiation ceremony.
-They believe this ceremony unlocks the power of symbols like this one.
+They believe this ceremony unlocks the power of ideograms like this one.

 Magik with a K?